jjmax75/node-payments-library/README.md

 # Node Payments Library

-A project to take payments on a Node based pages
+A project to take payments on a Node based page

 ## Usage